hoodoer/JS-Tap/README.md

 When paired with the optional **Sidecar** native messaging host, the BEX Beacon gains OS-level access on the target machine.
 See the [Sidecar](#sidecar-native-messaging) section below.

+#### Atom Beacon (Electron App Implant)
+The **Atom Beacon** is an implant for Electron desktop applications.
+It operates as a **dual-layer agent** — a privileged main process agent with full Node.js runtime access, plus renderer payloads automatically injected into every BrowserWindow the app creates.

+Unlike the BEX Beacon + Sidecar combination, the Atom Beacon doesn't need a separate native binary for OS access — file system operations, command execution, and screenshot capture are all built into the main process agent using Node.js APIs.

+The Atom Beacon uses the same encrypted communication protocol as the BEX Beacon (AES-GCM encryption over a single endpoint, with RSA-OAEP key exchange).
+It registers as a distinct client type (`atom-beacon`) and appears in the **Apps** view alongside DOM Beacons.

+**Key capabilities:**
+- **Renderer injection** — Automatically injects data collection payloads into all BrowserWindows via `webContents.executeJavaScript()`, including windows created after initial launch.
+Renderer payloads capture keystrokes, inputs, forms, cookies, storage, URLs, HTML, and XHR/Fetch network calls.
+- **Screenshots** — Captures window screenshots using Electron's `desktopCapturer` API, which produces pixel-perfect captures including GPU-composited content.
+Supports manual capture (via the portal UI), heuristic auto-capture (on window focus, navigation, and new windows), and configurable cooldown periods.
+- **Native OS access** — File browsing, file reading, and shell command execution are built into the agent.
+They use the same portal UI as the BEX Sidecar (file browser and shell tabs in the Tools panel).
+- **HTTP interception** — Captures request headers via `webRequest.onBeforeSendHeaders` and response headers via `webRequest.onHeadersReceived` at the Electron session level.
+- **Cookie capture** — Reads all cookies (including httpOnly) from the Electron session via `session.cookies.get()`.

+See [Atom Beacon (Patching Electron Apps)](#atom-beacon-patching-electron-apps) below for setup and usage.

 ## Screenshotting Systems
-JS-Tap employs two distinct methods for capturing screenshots:
+JS-Tap employs three distinct methods for capturing screenshots:

 ### 1. html2canvas (Standard)
-Used by default in all implants.
+Used by default in DOM Beacon implants.
 It attempts to reconstruct the page as a canvas element and export it as an image.
 This works well for most sites but can struggle with complex modern apps (like Reddit) or cross-origin images.

 ### 2. Hybrid BEX-Assist (High Quality)
-When an implant is spawned by a **BEX Beacon**, it gains access to the extension's high-level browser APIs.
+When a DOM Beacon implant is spawned by a **BEX Beacon**, it gains access to the extension's high-level browser APIs.
 In this mode, the implant asks the beacon to take the screenshot using `chrome.tabs.captureVisibleTab`.
 This results in a pixel-perfect, high-quality capture that bypasses all CSS/DOM limitations of `html2canvas`.
 This is the recommended mode for complex targets.

+### 3. Electron desktopCapturer (Atom Beacon)
+The Atom Beacon uses Electron's `desktopCapturer` API to capture window screenshots.
+This captures the actual GPU-composited window output, producing pixel-perfect screenshots of complex Electron apps (Slack, VS Code, Discord, etc.).
+Screenshots can be triggered manually from the portal, or automatically via configurable heuristics (window focus changes, navigation events, new window creation).

 ## Installation and Start